Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 So far, Pinterest is what works best to drive traffic to my website.
 I got started with it back in 2017 when it was much easier.
 That was the time when I still believed I could build my entire business by consuming and applying other people’s free content (that was pretty naive and, in hindsight, I wasted a lot of time doing that.
 I don’t recommend it).

 At the time, all it took was creating good content and having eye-catching pins.
 If you didn’t have much competition, you were bound to attract readers.
 Almost no one in my industry was using Pinterest.
 It was easy.
-Now it has gotten a little more complicated than that, as the Pinterest has become more noisy.
+Now it has gotten a little more complicated than that, as Pinterest has become noisier.
 Driving traffic from Pinterest has become more complicated.
 That’s why I’m planning to study this again in detail in the next months.

 Besides, I don’t like the idea of having one main source of traffic, especially one that changes its rules so often.
-So I’m currently implementing a strategy that includes three sources of traffic: Pinterest, SEO and YouTube.
+So I’m currently implementing a strategy that includes three sources of traffic: Pinterest, SEO, and YouTube.
 I also plan on including a free Facebook group, because I’m not happy with how little reach my Facebook page now has, and I would love a chance to interact with my audience more closely.

 What online course platform are you using?

 Currently, Squarespace hosts my membership pages.
-I use a plugin called Memberspace.
+I use a membership plugin called Memberspace.
 It puts a paywall on the member pages, gives the members an account, and collects payments.

 Do you like it?

 No. It was great to get started with as it was easy enough to use and didn’t feel too expensive at the time.
 In hindsight, it’s actually pretty expensive since the cost grows with the user base.
 Because I use regular website pages to build the Member Zone, it’s bound to get messier and messier as the amount of content increases over time.
 To solve all these issues, I plan on switching to Kartra as my online course platform soon.

 What made you decide to use your chosen platform over others?